nullhardware/nullhardware-website/_inprogress/fixed-point-sine-and-cosine-for-embedded-systems.md

 ## Code

 The only remaining task is to convert the above equation into C code.
-Some tricks are done to determine the sign of the output, as well as to keep the input range from {% katex %}[0,2^{13}]{% endkatex %}, but otherwise everything is pretty straightforward.
+Some tricks are done to determine the sign of the output, as well as to keep the input range from {% katex %}[0,2^{13}]{% endkatex %} and utilize unsigned multiplication wherever possible, but otherwise everything is pretty straightforward.

 ```c
 /*